- All Casino Games 1,000+ Slots 850+ Top Slot Game Sands Of Mystery iOS Casino App

 Senior Vice-President

-In the late 1980s, the Virginia Lottery Board began selling scratchers and tickets for various games, and legalized horse betting.
+In the late 1980s, the Virginia Lottery Board began selling scratchers/tickets for various games and legalized horse betting.
 This was the status quo for some time, but in 2016, daily fantasy sports were launched.
-And in 2019, Virginia legalized physical casinos and sports betting online.
-Rivers Casino Portsmouth was the first land based casino, and opened in early 2023.
-Then followed temporary locations for Hard Rock Bristol and Caesars Danville.

-If you're itching to play and don't mind it being for free, social casinos are your best bet for now.
+If you're itching to play and don't mind it being for free, sweepstakes casinos are your best bet for now.
 This also gives you an idea of what games to play with real money once the option is available.

 If you just want to try some online slots for free, you can do that here as well!
-The free demo games work exactly like the real deal, there just isn't any money in play.
+The free demo games work exactly like the real deal, but there just isn't any money in play.

 Physical casinos in Virginia offer a variety of loyalty rewards.
 From shopping discounts and free play to dining and hotel stays for bigger bettors.
 (A friendly reminder here that no matter what extras are on the table, it's important to have responsible gambling habits.)
-I'm 100% confident that if and when Virginia online casinos become a reality, there will be a whole host of casino welcome bonuses.

-For a long time, the only permanent casino location in Virginia, Rivers Casino Portsmouth, checked in as the largest and most varied option.
-The 400,000-square-foot resort features almost 1,500 slot games, over 50 live dealer games, a 24-table poker room, a sports betting lounge, and more.
-Hard Rock Bristol Casino Resort has a very similar 1,500 slot machines, almost 60 table games, a sports betting lounge and a new poker room.
+For a long time, the only permanent casino location in Virginia was Rivers Casino Portsmouth.
+The 400,000-square-foot resort features almost 1,500 slot games, a sports betting lounge, and more.

 Norfolk doesn't yet have a casino, but ground has been broken on a massive casino gambling resort on the banks of the Elizabeth River.
 The waterfront casino is slated to have 4,000 slot games and 200 live dealer games, along with dining, convention, and hotel space.